 ABOUT THE ARTISTS

-In January of 2019, Soteria launched I AM SOTERIA & FRIENDS, which seeks to elevate suppressed creative voices of the world and contribute to the movement of equity, hope, and justice for all.
-Since its launch, the series has featured five events focused on the themes of Unity & Justice, Juneteenth, and Hip Hop and how they relate to the world as a whole.
+In 2019, Soteria launched I AM SOTERIA & FRIENDS, a project that elevates suppressed, creative voices of the world and contributes to the movement of equity, hope, and justice for all.
+Since its launch, the series has featured seven events focused on the themes of Unity & Justice, Juneteenth, Hip Hop, Turning the Tables and how they relate to the world as a whole.
+You can find out more about how art transforms spaces by visiting her coffee shop in Carrboro, NC called Present Day on Main.
+Learn more at www.iamsoteria.com.

 Emily Baxter is the founder and director of We Are All Criminals (WAAC), a photo and story-based catalyst for conversations about race, class, privilege, and punishment.
 Prior to this, Emily served as the director of advocacy and public policy at the Council on Crime and Justice and as an assistant public defender representing members of the Leech Lake and White Earth Bands of Ojibwe.
 She is an activist and photographer, working with families, community groups, and national organizations to highlight injustices and amplify the voices and stories of people most impacted by our criminal legal system.
 Emily lives in Durham where, in addition to her work with WAAC, she serves as the director of the North Carolina Coalition for Alternatives to the Death Penalty, in recognition that our legal system will never be just so long as death is on the table.